zencart/documentation/content/user/template/template_overrides.md

 ## Override system

-The template system may some times be refered to as the 'override' system in the context of editing files.
+The template system may some times be referred to as the 'override' system in the context of editing files.

 Also see: [Developers' overrides ](/user/template/developers_overrides/).